ilarialanciotto/INGSW_project/README.md

 Calculates the sum of the perimeters of rectangle objects   <br>
 ● All Area    <br>
 Calculates the sum of the areas of all objects.   <br>
-<i>  During the sending of the various commands, if you make a mistake in entering a command, an error message will appear and the history of previous commands will be deleted from the screen and you will have to re-enter the correct command.
-If, on the other hand, there are no objects or groups, an error message of object or group not found may appear, or in the case of ls circle / groups a blank window will be displayed, while in the case of area or perimeter it will display area / perimeter = 0 .
-The creation or removal of groups of objects will be displayed in the second window </i>
+<i> During the sending of the various commands, if you make a mistake in entering a command or insert objects or groups that do not exist, an error message will appear and the history of previous commands will be deleted from the screen.
+If, however, there are no objects or groups present, in the case of ls (typeObject) / groups an empty line will be displayed, while in the case of area or perimeter it will be displayed area / perimeter = 0 which together with the display of the create or remove command will be displayed in the second window </i>